Distributed Vehicular Computing at the Dawn of 5G: a Survey: V2X Communication Overview

-Vehicles and road side infrastructure use multiple wireless technologies to communicate.
-The most promising wireless communication technologies can be classified into short-range communications such as dedicated short-range communication (the U.S. and Asia standard) or ITS-G5 (the European standard), and long-range communications including long term evolution (LTE) and 5G.
+Vehicles and roadside infrastructure use multiple wireless technologies to communicate.
+The most promising wireless communication technologies can be classified into short-range communications such as dedicated short-range communication (DSRC)~\cite{kenney2011dedicated} and ITS-G5~\cite{festag2014cooperative, ETSI.EN.302.663.V1.2.0}, and long-range communications including long term evolution (LTE) and 5G.
 These technologies vary according to their range, capacity, and communication latency.
 Each technology is thus suitable for a specific class of applications.